Tagged meet microcosm

 I love the Avalon Wunderland in Portland because it’s stuck in time as the whole city is changing and the dysfunctional aspects of the place take decades to work out.
 Other favorite places are Extreme Noise in Minneapolis and Muddy Waters in San Francisco.
 They both tie to important times in my life and again their unchanging nature is refreshing in 2016.

 I had to think long and hard about this but I think my favorite Microcosm book is Firebrandsthe reason is complex.
 It’s mostly because I didn’t do any of the work on the book so I got to enjoy it as a reader first and foremost.
-While it looks like it is gallery guide or something, I stand by the art and writing six years later.
+I love that you can open to any page and be brought to joy and tears.
 It’s very much an emotional rollercoaster and completely inspires me to this day.
 The stories in it told me that there is so much more life to be lived when I felt like I had been everywhere and done everything.

 I think my favorite non-Microcosm book is Jon Ronson’s Them because it encapsulates what I think my life would look like if my upbringing had been more supportive and privileged: doing on-site humorous reporting about fringe weird shit all over the globe without handing the punchlines to the reader.